-With October just around the corner and the nights drawing in, there is no denying that autumn is on its way.
+With the nights drawing in, there is no denying that autumn is here.
 Make sure you and your horse are ready for the colder weather with our seasonal horsecare guide.

 Putting hardcore down in gateways before the winter will help these areas stay compact, and prevent them from becoming too muddy and slippery.

 2. Winter rugs

 If you didn’t get your winter rugs cleaned and repaired in the spring, now is the time to do it.
 Or if you need new rugs, it’s time to go shopping!
 Take a look at the latest rugs on the market.

 Get your clippers serviced and the blades sharpened by a specialist so you are ready to tackle those winter woolies.
 If you want to learn how to clip like the experts, check out our clipping masterclass video.